Oh, magnify the Lord with me, and let us exalt his name together! – Psalm 34:3 (ESV)

 Kids at the Cross

 What an exciting year for our Kids at the Cross ministry!
 God has blessed us in many ways.

-As our ministry continues to grow in all areas, we are always looking for volunteers to rock babies, direct preschoolers, teach kids and more.
-If you’d like to be a part of the important work of pointing kids to Jesus Christ, email Director of Family and Children’s Ministry, Lori Atkeisson by clicking the link below.
+Our Sunday morning ministry continues to grow, so we have added three new classes over the last year.
+We currently have four nursery classes, six preschool classes and five elementary classes and average over 200 kids every Sunday morning.
+We look to add two more classes very soon which means we will need additional volunteers to rock babies, direct preschoolers, teach kids and more!
+If you’d like to be a part of the important work of pointing kids to Jesus Christ, email Minister to Children and Families, Lori Atkeisson, by clicking the link below.

 Students at the Cross

-The student ministry of Church at the Cross is coming off an exciting year of ministry!
+The student ministry of Church at the Cross is coming off an incredible year of ministry!

-The ministry’s main avenues to teach God’s word to students have seen growth this past year as well.
-Every Sunday morning we have 11 Student Life Groups meeting on campus, averaging 75 students, with 35 adult leaders and teachers making weekly investments in the discipleship of our students.
-Arise and Emerge, our high school and middle school worship gatherings, consistently proved to be a profitable teaching outlet in the discipleship of students at Church at the Cross.
-Through the student ministry, we had the opportunity to train many of our high school students in evangelism and discipleship, and have seen incalculable fruit from it, both in their lives and in the lives of those they have come in contact with.
+The ministry’s main avenues to teach God’s Word to students have seen growth this past year as well.
+Every Sunday morning we have 12 Student Life Groups meeting on campus, averaging around 80 students.
+This is 80 teenagers, week-in and week-out, hearing and learning the great redemptive plan of God told throughout all of the Bible.
+Emerge, our mid-week worship gathering for teenagers, consistently proved to be a profitable reaching and teaching outlet in the discipleship of teenagers and their friends.
+Through Emerge, we had the opportunity to train many of our high school students in evangelism and discipleship, and have seen incalculable fruit in their lives and in the lives of those they have come in contact with.

 CARE & PRAYER